 425-296-6271 ext.
 101 lisa@lisaellislaw.com

-A guardianship is the legal process in which a court appoints a guardian to make decisions for a person because that person is unable to make decisions due to mental or physical incapacity.
-A conservatorship in Washington is the legal process in which a court appoints a conservator to make financial decisions for a person because that person is unable to make these decisions for him or herself.
-The person filing for a guardianship or conservatorship is called the petitioner.
-The person who is the subject of the guardianship proceeding is called the respondent.
+A guardianship is the legal process in which a court appoints a guardian to make decisions for a person if that person is unable to make decisions due to mental or physical incapacity.
+A conservatorship is the legal process in which a court appoints a conservator to make financial decisions for a person because that person is unable to make these decisions for themselves.
+In Washington, the person filing for a guardianship or conservatorship is called the petitioner.
+The person who is the subject of the guardianship or conservatorship proceeding is called the respondent or individual.
 In Washington, a guardian can be appointed as a full or limited guardian.

 Please contact us at 425-296-6271 ext.
 101 to schedule a consultation.